Quick Start

 Touching any square of the upper or lower side sounds the same note as blowing or drawing the same hole of an actual harmonica.

-Dim zone between the adjacent squares is the overlap, where a touch causes double-notes--both note of squares sound together.
+Dim zone between the adjacent squares is the overlap, where a touch causes double-notes--both note of squares sound together (The sound of both squares will be played at the same time).

 You can change the width of the overlap on the Utilities screen.